Isopolito/Ganchos/README.md

 ---

 ## What is a plugin in Ganchos?
+Located: All directories listed in [general config's](https://github.com/Isopolito/Ganchos#general-settings) `pluginPaths` setting

-A plugin has two parts: the file to execute and the meta file.
-All the directories in [general config's](https://github.com/Isopolito/Ganchos#general-settings) `pluginPaths` will be monitored for plugins.
+A plugin has two parts: the file to execute and the meta file. .
 Restarting Ganchos is not necessary when a plugin has been added, deleted, or modified.
 When it's time to run a plugin, by default Ganchos will pass in the data as parameters to the execution file in the following order:

 1. __Plugin Configuration__ (JSON string): This is the [plugin configuration](https://github.com/Isopolito/Ganchos#plugin-configuration-files) file that lives in `~/.ganchos/config/plugins/PLUGIN_NAME`.
 2. __Event Type__ (string): You can see the options [here](engine/src/shared/plugins/EventType.ts).
 Will be 'none' if the plugin is called because of something other than an event.